“28. Temple Ordinances for the Deceased,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The following sections explain the ordinances that are performed by proxy for deceased persons in temples.
 When performing proxy ordinances, a member may act as proxy only for a deceased person who is the same birth sex as the member.

-Any member who has a current temple recommend may be invited to serve in baptistry assignments.
+Any member who has a current temple recommend may be invited to serve in one or more baptistry assignments.
 Some of the assignments might include:

 Acting as a witness for proxy baptisms.